oat-sa/taohub-articles/forge/QTI/tao-pci.md

       *
       * This method can be called multiple times, once, or not at all.
       * The response data must correspond with the baseType and cardinality
-      * of the respponse declaration referenced by the
+      * of the response declaration referenced by the
       * qti:customInteraction->responseIdentifier attribute.
       *
       * @returns {Object} A response object in the PCI JSON format.